Workflows0

 — 6 minutes reading

-A bill of materials is a reference list that manufacturers use to streamline and track their manufacturing process(es).
-That sounds complicated– and it can be– so it helps to break things down.
+A bill of materials (BOM) is a reference list that manufacturers use to streamline and track their manufacturing process(es).
+That sounds complicated — and it can be — so it helps to break things down.
 It’s important to note that there are a lot of different manufacturing processes out there.
-As a result, there are also a lot of different types of BOMs.
-More on that later.
+As a result, there are also a variety of different types of BOMs.

 Bill of Materials visual example